chazmuzz/docker-holland/README.md

-# docker-holland
+# Docker Holland

 Docker image for http://hollandbackup.org

-Uses cron to run a holland backup daily at 3am
+Runs a holland backup at 3am daily.
+Does not use cron, instead just uses a bash script to sleep until 3am the next day.

 ```
 docker run -d \